-One of the great things about Docker is how you can quickly use it to try out applications without having to install it directly on your machine.
-You can use Docker to run a database in a container as if it were a remote server, and test how your application interacts with it.
+One of the great things about Docker is how you can quickly use it to try out applications without installing it directly on your machine.
+For example, you can use Docker to run a database in a container as a remote server and test how your application interacts with it.

 Running MySQL with Docker containers is a widely used mechanism.
-In fact MySQL is one of the most popular database used with Docker containers.
+MySQL is one of the most popular databases used with Docker containers.

 1. Pull the MySQL Docker Image